vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on the Sun and observe certain restrictions viz., not touching oil, not wearing dark-blue garment, no bath with āmalaka fruit, nor quarrel with any one, not to drink wine, not to speak with a cāṇdāla, nor with a woman in her monthly illness, not to gamble, not to shed tears, nor to eat kanda, mūla, fruits, flowers and leaves; (2) from Cai. śu.
 7: worship sun for a year under different names in each month (such as Dhātā, Aryaman, Mitra in Cai., Vai., Jy.); feed on each 7th Bhojakas ( Magas ) with ghee and donate red clothes; in KKV 121-123, HV I. 726–728; KR 124-126 (all

 from Bhav., Brāhmaparya 65.
 1-7 and 19-34).
 Nārali or Nāralipūrṇimā-on Śrāvana śu.
 15. Vide above p.
 128. Nāsatyapūjācakṣur-vrata–Vide 'Netravrata'.
 Nikumbhapūjām(1) on Cai. śu.
-14 fast and on pūrnimā worship
+14 fast and on pūrṇimā worship

 of Hari; Nikumbha goes out to fight with piśūcas; a clay or grass effigy should be made and worship should be offered to piśācas in the noon in each house with flowers, naivedya &c. and with drums and lutes; worship again at moonrise; and then dismiss; the performer should observe a great festival with song and music and the din of people; people should play with a serpent made of grass surrounded by sticks and it should be cut up into pieces after three or four days and pieces kept for one year; HV II.
-241-242 (from Aditya-purāṇa); NM (p.
-64 verses 781 790) calls this Caitrapiśāca-varṇanam'; (2) on Āśv. pūrnimā; people (except women, children or old mon) should not take food by day and keep Agni near the house door and worship it and so also Full Moon, Rudra and Umā.
+241-242 (from Āditya-purāṇa); NM (p.
+64 verses 781 790) calls this Caitrapiśāca-varṇanam'; (2) on Āśv. pūrṇimā; people (except women, children or old mon) should not take food by day and keep Agni near the house door and worship it and so also Full Moon, Rudra and Umā.
 Skanda, Nandīśvara, Revanta; worship of Nikumbha with sesame, ricegrains and māsas; brāhmaṇas to be fed at night and people should take food (but no meat); music, dance and songs that night; next day they should take easy and in the morning after that they should besmear themselves with mud and play like piśācas without feeling shame, smear their friends with mud and employ lascivious words and prattle obscene words; in the afternoon they should bathe; if a person does not indulge in this saturnalia he is

 List of vratas

 333

 affected by piśācas; KKN 411-413, KR 375–378 (both quote Brah.); (3) on Cai. kr.
-14; worship of Sambhu and Nikumbha who is accompanied by piśācas; on that night people to protect their children from piśācas and to see the
+14; worship of Śambhu and Nikumbha who is accompanied by piśācas; on that night people to protect their children from piśācas and to see the

 dance of veśyās; KKN 446, KR 534-536.
 Nikṣubhārkacatu stayavrata-Niskubhā is wife of the Sun; fast